ijoonc/Lab-for-Cognition-and-Attention-in-Time-and-Space-Projects/README.md

+### Lab for Cognition and Attention in Time and Space Projects

 This repository contains the projects I've worked on during my time in the *Lab for Cognition and Attention in Time and Space*.
 This period lasted from **September 2023 to May 2024**.

 **NOTE: These projects were directly downloaded to my own GitHub acccount from a lab mate.
 The original links are provided here:**